Rhodesian mission in Lisbon

-The Rhodesian mission in Lisbon (Missão da Rodésia em Lisboa), the capital of Portugal, operated from September 1965 to May 1975.
-It was a diplomatic mission representing Rhodesia (or Southern Rhodesia), initially as a self-governing colony of Britain and, after the Unilateral Declaration of Independence in November 1965, as an unrecognised state.
+Rhodesia (or Southern Rhodesia) had a diplomatic mission in Lisbon, the capital of Portugal, from September 1965 to May 1975.
+During this time, Rhodesia was initially as a self-governing colony of Britain and, after the Unilateral Declaration of Independence in November 1965, an unrecognised state.

 Rhodesia informed Britain of its intent to open a Lisbon mission headed by an accredited representative, independent from the British Embassy in the city, in June 1965.
-Whitehall refused to endorse the idea but Rhodesia continued nonetheless, and later that month appointed Harry Reedman to head the mission.
+The Government of the United Kingdom refused to endorse the idea but Rhodesia continued nonetheless, and later that month appointed Harry Reedman to head the mission.
 The British government attempted unsuccessfully to block this unilateral act—Rhodesia's first—for some months afterwards.

 The affair came amid the larger dispute between Whitehall and Salisbury regarding the terms under which Rhodesia could be granted sovereign independence.
 Rhodesia's mostly white government insisted that statehood should come under the constitution introduced with Britain's approval in 1961, while Whitehall insisted that a set timetable for the introduction of black majority rule would have to be in place before the country could be fully independent.
 The Rhodesian government's stance on this matter caused it to become isolated within the Commonwealth, which from 1964 excluded it from most of its internal bodies, while the Rhodesian military became unofficially embargoed by its established British and American suppliers.